Arepas con Queso

 Instructions

-• In a large bowl, whisk together the cornmeal, slat, cotija cheese and 2 cups of the shredded cheese.
+• In a large bowl, whisk together the cornmeal, salt and cotija cheese.

 • Stir in the water and melted butter to form a soft dough.
 It should be the consistency of homemade playdough.